seventhirty/EchoServer/README.md

 * Implement application-level protocol?
   - Currently we do raw echoes and anything that starts with '>' is considered an info request

-* Implement proper server config (cmd args, cfg file, env vars..)?
-  - All the config settings are hard-coded currently (including port) in a single hearder file.

 * Should we count the info command as a message
   - Info request (anything that starts with '>') is not counted as a message